tchang1997/steerability/README.md

 [--overwrite] [--nrows N_ROWS]
 ```

 Only the first two (experimental config and API config) are required.
 This will output a CSV with the raw "steerability data" (i.e., goalspace mappings of the LLM inputs and outputs), and generate plots.

-By default, the above command will both conduct a steerability evaluation and generate plots,
+By default, the above command will both conduct a steerability evaluation and generate plots.

 ### Future implementation

 * A steerability dashboard where you can explore & visualize the steerability data interactively
+* Interfaces with more LLMs

 Please file a GitHub issue or email `ctrenton` at `umich` dot `edu` if you have any suggestions, questions, or would like to contribute!